Adonis Alexander: San Francisco 49ers

 On January 4, 2021, Alexander signed a reserve/future contract with the San Francisco 49ers.
 Alexander was waived San Francisco on May 4.

 New Orleans Saints

 On August 4, 2021, Alexander signed with the New Orleans Saints.
 He was waived/injured and placed on injured reserve on August 18.
 Alexander was waived New Orleans on August 21.

 New Orleans Breakers

 Alexander was selected in the 8th round of the 2022 USFL draft by the New Orleans Breakers.
 He was transferred to the inactive roster on April 22, 2022.
 He was transferred to the active roster on April 30.

 Alexander re-signed with the Breakers on October 3, 2023.
 The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

 Michigan Panthers

 On January 5, 2024, Alexander was selected by the Michigan Panthers during the 2024 UFL dispersal draft.
 He re-signed with the team on August 19, 2024.

 BC Lions

-On November 5, 2025, Alexander signed with the BC Lions of the Canadian Football League.
+On November 5, 2025, Alexander signed a futures contract as a defensive back with the BC Lions of the Canadian Football League (CFL).
+On May 12, 2026, Alexander was released by the Lions, as part of their final round of preseason roster cuts.

+St. Louis Battlehawks

+On June 1, 2026, Alexander signed with the St. Louis Battlehawks of the United Football League (UFL).